andreluizbvs/liveness_system/Report.md

 - **Challenge**: A general solution to detect all main types of face spoofs
 - **Solution**: Decision made based on the output of multiple models trainined in different datasets and contexts.
 Almost as an emsemble.

+## Design choices

+- Since it is a very hard problem, I chose to use the outputs of multiple models in order to have a very well-informed live/spoof prediction.
+That slows down the output but, not too slow so that a person using it would be annoyed.
+The use of ONNX was to mitigate that waiting time, which was successful.
+- Data flow is very simple and easy to follow so new datasets can be easily added.
+- I thought about creating a well-organized and modularized project to enable future contributions, updates and general additions to it.

 ## Performance Metrics

 Classical classification metrics: